OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 ### 3.1.3 Transfer learning attack

-Supplying a manipulated pre-trained model (e.g. a GenAI model) that serves as a base to be further trained.
+An attacker supplies a manipulated pre-trained model (e.g. a GenAI model) which is then unknowingly further trained/fine tuned with still having the unwanted behaviour.

 **Controls specific for transfer learning:**

 - See General controls
-- See controls for development-time protection
+- SUPPLYCHAINMANAGE
 - TODO: Choose a model type resilient against a transfer learning attack

 ---